 Among the features of Oliva Courtyard are the cobblestones at the center, encircling the fountain, that have the names of deceased Jesuit alumni.
 Each year the newly engraved cobblestones are blessed and dedicated at the Alumni Memorial Mass. (click here for photos from the Alumni Memorial Mass in early November.)

 Since graduating in 1960, John E. Oliva Sr. has been an advocate of Jesuit High School, donating his time, talent, and treasure to supporting his alma mater and the Jesuit High School Alumni Association.
-As the roots of a family-tree representing three generations of Jesuit Tigers – his son, Mark Oliva, is a 1984 graduate, and Oliva has three grandsons who also are Tigers, including current student Chase Oliva ’20 – Oliva is a graduate of and former football player for the University of Florida.
+The roots of a family-tree representing three generations of Jesuit Tigers – his son, Mark Oliva, is a 1984 graduate, and Oliva has three grandsons who also are Tigers, including current student Chase Oliva ’20 – Oliva also is a graduate of and former football player for the University of Florida.

-Through the years, Oliva has served Jesuit in many capacities, including as a member of the Foundation, Alumni Council, and President’s Steering Committee.
-He was a member of the President’s Cabinet in support of the ‘For Greater Glory’ capital campaign, and also is a member of Jesuit High School’s 1899 Bequest Society and the Jesuit Hall of Fame.
+Through the years, Oliva has served Jesuit in many capacities, including as a member of the school's Foundation, Alumni Council, and President’s Steering Committee.
+He was a member of the President’s Cabinet in support of the ‘For Greater Glory’ campaign, and also is a member of Jesuit’s 1899 Bequest Society and the Jesuit Hall of Fame.
 Oliva is recognized as one of the world’s foremost tobacco farmers, but his true calling is his passion for helping others.
 He is an active member of St. Patrick’s Catholic Church and is a loyal supporter of Catholic education, including the Academy of the Holy Names, Christ the King, Incarnation Catholic School, Sacred Heart, St. Joseph’s, St. Lawrence, and Villa Madonna School.

 Please see a photo slideshow below, and video of the dedication ceremony below that.